-In 2021, the Corporation had two long term incentive compensation plans in which NEOs were eligible to participate, being the DSU Plan and the PUP.
+In 2022, the Corporation had two long term incentive compensation plans in which NEOs were eligible to participate, being the DSU Plan and the PUP.
 All existing Options for the NEOs were cancelled in 2021 and it was determined that no further grants of Options were to be made under the Option Plan to the NEOs.
 Both the DSU Plan and PUP provide for the settlement in cash of awards made under each plan.
-See Appendix "1" for a summary of the Option Plan, Appendix "2" for a summary of the DSU Plan and Appendix "3" for a summary of the PUP.
+See Appendix "1" for a summary of the DSU Plan and Appendix "2" for a summary of the PUP.

 Commencing in 2021 only non-employee directors are eligible to receive grants of Options pursuant to the Option Plan.
-No Options were granted in 2021.
-The following table sets out the annual burn rate for the Option Plan for the financial years 2021, 2020 and 2019:
+No Options were granted in 2022.
+The following table sets out the annual burn rate for the Option Plan for the financial years 2022, 2021 and 2020:

-December 31, 2021 December 31, 2020 December 31, 2019 Burn rate (1) 0% 0% 1.9%
+December 31, 2022 December 31, 2021 December 31, 2020 Burn rate (1) 0% 0% 1.9%

-- This number is calculated as the number of options granted under the Option Plan during the applicable year divided by the weighted average number of Common Shares outstanding for the applicable year, expressed as a percentage. - (2) The Option Plan was effective September 20, 2018.
+(1) This number is calculated as the number of options granted under the Option Plan during the applicable year divided by the weighted average number of Common Shares outstanding for the applicable year, expressed as a percentage.

+(2) The Option Plan was effective September 20, 2018.